Carrboro Distance Training Program

-We have updated our spring training programs to ensure that each and every Fleet Feet runner and walker gets the most out of their experience.
-Whether you are a first-timer or a returning part of the Fleet Feet Fam, a full or half-marathoner, or looking to train for the Tar Heel 10 Miler we have built a program that is:
+We have updated our spring training programs to ensure that each and every Fleet Feet runner and walker stays safe, healthy, and gets the most out of their experience.
+Whether you are a first-timer or a returning part of the Fleet Feet Fam, a full or half-marathoner, or just looking for some group camaraderie we have a great program for you!

-- Wednesdays at 6:30 pm - Fleet Feet Carrboro or other Carrboro location - Workout Varies (same as Tuesday workout; hill repeats, track work, etc)
+- Wednesdays at 6:30 pm - Fleet Feet Carrboro or other Carrboro location - Workout Varies (Hill repeats, track work, etc)

-- Saturdays at 7 am - Fleet Feet Durham or Carrboro (alternates every week) - Long Run.
+- Saturdays at 7 am - Fleet Feet Carrboro or other Carrboro location - Long Run.
 Multiple mileage options each week, as mileage will vary depending on time of season and goal race!

 - Weekly Newsletter with location and workout information

-- Training Plan for your target race - Half Marathon, Full Marathon, Tar Heel 10 Miler or Tar Heel Double Down Challenge (14 Miles)
+- Training Plan for your target race - Half Marathon or Full Marathon

-- Supported weekly group long runs with key drop, aid stations, turn-by-turn directions, and mentor led pace groups
+- Safe and organized weekly group long runs with pre-planned routes, turn-by-turn directions, and mentor led pace groups

 - Mentored weekday workouts including Hill Repeats, Track Workouts, and Fartleks, all scaled to your particular goal distance